yann112/GridGlyph/readme.md

+---

 # GridGlyph

 ## A Symbolic Reasoning Engine for Solving Visual Logic Puzzles

-GridGlyph is a hybrid **symbolic + AI** system designed to solve grid-based visual reasoning puzzles (like those in the Abstraction and Reasoning Corpus — ARC).
-It transforms numeric grids into abstract symbolic representations and learns **deterministic transformation rules** using a **latent embedding space**.
+GridGlyph is a **hybrid symbolic + AI system** designed to solve grid-based visual reasoning puzzles (like those in the Abstraction and Reasoning Corpus — ARC).
+It transforms numeric grids into **abstract symbolic representations** and learns **deterministic transformation rules** expressed as **sigils** in a custom DSL.

 Unlike traditional approaches, GridGlyph ensures:

 * Multiple puzzle instances of the same underlying rule converge in the **latent embedding space**
-* DSL rules are deterministic and interpretable
+* DSL rules are **deterministic, symbolic, and interpretable**
 * Novel combinations of atomic operations are possible without hallucination

 ---

 ## 🧩 Core Concepts

-### 1. GridGlyph (Project Name)
+### 1. GridGlyph Pipeline

-> The full pipeline that solves visual pattern puzzles using symbolic abstraction and embeddings.
+> The full system that solves visual pattern puzzles using symbolic abstraction and embeddings.

 GridGlyph teaches AI to see transformations **structurally**: